What Hong Kong's iconic trams and ferries could look like in a post-Covid world

 In a post-Covid world, he imagines these conceptual ferries as a link between stressed-out residents and the city's peaceful, untouched natural corners.

 "In Hong Kong, we're surrounded by water every day.
-There are so many outlying islands and beautiful places on Lamma, Lantau and Peng Chau islands that I wish we could more easily access -- many are just too remote to reach without a boat."
+There are so many outlying islands and beautiful places on Lamma, Lantau and Peng Chau islands that I wish we could more easily access -- many are just too remote to reach without a boat.

 "If these areas were easier to access, I think people would love to get out of the city more and enjoy the countryside.
 It really is a treasure."